 CHIRLA’s Policy and Advocacy Program is divided into three key areas: Federal, State and Local Policy and Advocacy.

 A more focused Local Policy work is CHIRLA’s latest attempt to address the heightened trend towards local enforcement – a trend the US government justifies as necessary in order to address the vacuum left by the absence of genuine and comprehensive immigration reform.
 Over and above local enforcement issues, CHIRLA also works towards the creation of local policies and regulations that are aimed at protecting the rights of immigrants, facilitating their access to services available to them in Los Angeles and assisting them in fully integrating into American society.
-The Local Policy Coordinator works with CHIRLA’s Southern California partners and networks in pursuing these goals.
+The Local Policy Advocate works with CHIRLA’s Southern California partners and networks in pursuing these goals.